Taiwan says China continuing military activities nearby

 Register now for FREE unlimited access to Reuters.com

-TAIPEI, Aug 19 (Reuters) - Taiwan's defence ministry said 17 Chinese aircraft and six Chinese ships were detected operating around Taiwan on Friday as Beijing continued military activities near the island.
+TAIPEI, Aug 20 (Reuters) - Taiwan's defence ministry said 17 Chinese aircraft and five Chinese ships were detected operating around Taiwan on Saturday as Beijing continued military activities near the island.

-It said this included eight aircraft that crossed the Taiwan Strait's median line, which in normal times acts as an unofficial barrier between the two sides.
+It said this included four aircraft that crossed the Taiwan Strait's median line, which in normal times acts as an unofficial barrier between the two sides.

 Register now for FREE unlimited access to Reuters.com